boots-edu/textbook/source/text/1-typescript/strings.md

 console.log(combined); // "Hello World"
 ```

-The advantages of `concat` are that:

--   You can combine more than two strings at once with a single operation
--   You can make sure that you are only combining strings (no numbers or other types), since `concat` only works with strings.
+The advantages of `concat` are that;y ou can combine more than two strings at once with a single operation and you can make sure that you are only combining strings (no numbers or other types), since `concat` only works with strings.
 With the `+` operator, you can accidentally add numbers to strings, which can lead to unexpected results (since JavaScript will convert the number to a string and concatenate it).

 ### The `split` and `substring` method